leafon5/game-engine-attempt/progress/Week 1.7.md

 ## Notes to self:
 - Remember to initialize GLEW after the window gets activated and before you create any VAOs
 - makefiles are a mess

+# Day 2

+so i have learnt how shaders work, mainly fragment shaders, right now I dont have a big understanding of vertex shaders, AND I MANAGED TO MAKE THE LIL FACE PULSE IN PINK HAAAAAAA

+I AM LEARNING ALL THAT MATRIX STUFF AND I HAVE MANAGED TO MAKE IT SPIN YEEEEEEEEEEEEEEEEEEEAAAAA

+i have learnt to make a shake effect nad all that stuff, pretty cool huh?